Her niece was getting married the very next week. A lovely young woman, about the same age as she was when the body clock sounded its first alarm.

 She’d been 36, the year of her own wedding; her niece was now 38.
 Twenty four additional months spent deliberating, in quiet expectation.
 Like ten minutes of Snooze on the alarm clock, more time to resist the inevitable.

 Maybe the airline would discover a staff shortage.
 Perhaps maintenance, or an empty terminal bay, would send the schedulers in a mad dash through their Rubik’s Cube of impossible variables.

 She’d let reality play, sans voyeur’s lens.
 Wedding days came, and wedding days went.
 Marriages were supposed to endure.
 Time to take ten, and wait it all out.

-© 1/24/18 Ruth Ann Scanzillo All rights those of the author, whose story it is and whose name appears above this line.
-Thank you for staying in your own corner.
+Copyright 9/4/22.
+Ruth Ann Scanzillo.
+All rights those of the author, the old aunt, whose story it is and whose name appears above this line.
+No copying, in whole, part, or by translation.
+Sharing by blog link, exclusively.
+Thank you for sitting with your own family.